 The lab is equipped with several 3D bioprinting and biofabrication systems, such as inkjet printing system, microextrusion system, and dynamic optical projection stereolithography system.

 The Computer-Aided Design/Computer-Aided Manufacturing Laboratory is maintained in the Department of Industrial Engineering.
-The lab allows students and faculty to work with the latest computer-aided design and numerical control equipment including a computer-controlled turning and milling centers, CAD work stations equipped with the latest CAD/CAM/FEM/Visualization software and computer vision systems.
+The lab allows students and faculty to work with the latest computer-aided design and numerical control equipment including computer-controlled turning and milling centers, CAD work stations equipped with the latest CAD/CAM/FEM/Visualization software and computer vision systems.

 Complex System Modeling, Control, and Optimization (CSMCO) Laboratory

-The complex System Modeling, Control, and Optimization Laboratory develops advanced modeling and optimization techniques for process monitoring and control, system diagnostics and prognostics, performance optimization in various applications such as healthcare, biomedicine, and biopharmaceutical manufacturing.
+The Complex System Modeling, Control, and Optimization Laboratory develops advanced modeling and optimization techniques for process monitoring and control, system diagnostics and prognostics and performance optimization in various applications such as healthcare, biomedicine, and biopharmaceutical manufacturing.

 The Ergonomics Laboratory allows students and faculty to investigate human interactions with tools, equipment, and decision-making.
 Equipment includes an expansive array of anthropometry, biomechanics, and work physiology apparatus, as well as capabilities in the use of virtual reality and teleoperation to enhance performance design.

 Tissue Assembly and Nanofabrication (TAN) Laboratory